MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Physical properties of

 While the spectrum shows only one emission line, \objname has a confident redshift as the line has an asymmetric profile, typical of \lya emission lines.
 We include a detailed discussion how we rule out other possible redshifts in Appendix~\ref{appendix:interlopers}.
+Also in this appendix, we calculate the probability of chance alignment with a low-redshift interloper ($0.0076\%$) and present the details of the resolved nature of the flux in F435W, which rules out the possibility of the LyC flux originating from a supernova in a faint, low-redshift host galaxy.

-No lines other than \lya are detected in the spectrum.
-There is a spectrum of \objname using JWST NIRISS Wide-Field slitless spectroscopy from NGDEEP (PID 2079; PIs: S. Finkelstein, C. Papovich, N. Pirzkal, \citealt{Bagley2024NGDEEP}), however there are no lines detected.
-This is also to be expected; we show the spectrum and offer a full explanation in Appendix~\ref{appendix:NGDEEP}.
+No lines other than \lya are detected in the MUSE spectrum.
+A redder spectrum of \objname obtained with JWST NIRISS Wide-Field slitless spectroscopy from the NGDEEP program also exists (PID 2079; PIs: S. Finkelstein, C. Papovich, N. Pirzkal, \citealt{Bagley2024NGDEEP}).
+No lines are detected in the NIRISS spectrum, which is to be expected (see Appendix~\ref{appendix:NGDEEP} for the full details).